architolk/fm-synth/dx2xfm/README.md

 | 3 | 10 | 1886 Hz | 57 | 4 |
 | 3 | 99 | 9772 Hz | 298 | 1 |

+The correct conversion is as follows:
+- XFM2-COARSE = Hz / 32.7, rounded down (not using fractions), Hz being the "correct" frequency as calculated for the DX7
+- Let HZ-FINE be the fine ratio in Hz needed get to the "correct" frequency: HZ-FINE = (Hz - XFM2-COARSE) / Hz
+- XFM2-FINE = 256 / Log2(1 + HZ-FINE)

+**NB**: this conversion is ONLY correct for XMF2 Tuning parameter value 0 (= normal tuning = [equal temperament](https://en.wikipedia.org/wiki/Equal_temperament))

 ### Frequency coarse ratio

 | DX7 | XFM2 |